LCerimeli/LCerimeli/README.md

 - 👋 Hi, I’m @LCerimeli
-- 👀 I’m interested in everything tech, really.
+- 👀 I’m interested a lot of stuff, but focusing on front-end.
 - 🌱 I’m currently learning basic front-end development.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: lucascerimeli@gmail.com